 The work of a distribution clerk is mainly physical and involves handling the flow of goods in a warehouse-like environment.
 They do this by determining where supplies are meant to go and signing a ticket to affirm the transaction, and upon receiving supplies from other branches of a company they are tasked with quality control for these items, including checking if the items are damaged, correcting quantities of items, and ensuring that they are going to the right places.
 The clerk then unloads…Read more

 Distribution Clerk Tasks

-Receive and distribute products to packing or shipping areas.
+- Receive and distribute products to packing or shipping areas.

-Assist with facilities management, inventory, and workspace organization.
+- Assist with facilities management, inventory, and workspace organization.

-Process and verify shipment and outgoing paperwork and records.
+- Process and verify shipment and outgoing paperwork and records.

-Fill customer orders by packing, sealing, and labeling items.
+- Fill customer orders by packing, sealing, and labeling items.